ouspg/CyberSecurityTesting101/4.NetworkSecurity/README.md

 ### ARP poisoning with [scapy](https://scapy.net/)

-We will use `scapy` to send ARP packets to the network.
+We will use Scapy to send ARP packets to the network.
-You will find a template Python script from [src](src) folder.
+You will find a template Python script in the [src](src) folder.
-You need to place IP and MAC addresses correctly and fill the packet sniffing function.
+You need to place IP and MAC addresses correctly and fill in the packet sniffing function.

 To show local neighbor tables including ARP and NDP (Neighbor Discovery Protocol) entries table status e.g. in Alice's container, run command `ip neigh show`.